hzhou/MyDef_Book/intro_what_to_expect.md

 Take a moment think about how we do our daily communication.
 We simply speak what we think, which are always confined in a very narrow context.
 We do not specify or clarify these context to our communication parter.
 But our partner would not be stomped by this lack of context.
 He will simply assume a context, based on his own context as well as many conventions, and guess what we mean, and then he would respond.
 Stripping away the context, we speak in a ambiguous way, but within convention, we guess correctly most of the time and the communication proceed efficiently.
 Do we always guess correct?
 Not always, but we simply notice from the response -- a very short feedback loop -- and make necessary adjustment and proceed.

 MyDef wants to be that communication parter, so you can write programs as you think, and MyDef will follow the convention and make guesses.
 MyDef will strive to guess it correctly for most of the time.
-MyDef will misinterpret you sometime, but the underlying language compiler, which is designed in a context-free mode that always demand precision, will give you feedbacks (if integrated with editors, can be quick and automatic), and you'll simply make adjustments and proceed like nothing happened.
+MyDef will misinterpret you sometime, but the underlying language compiler, which is designed in a context free mode that always demand precision, will give you feedbacks (if integrated with editors, can be quick and automatic), and you'll simply make adjustments and proceed like nothing happened.

 We believe this is achievable and we hope you'll like it.